 After pushing the merits of a TCP multiplayer game, it’s about time I uploaded one to show that it works.
 I was hoping to have a more complete game to upload, but it’s been 4 years now and I’m struggling to find the energy to take it further.

 SpellShips is a TCP multiplayer MOBA, designed for LAN play between friends.
 It’s a mix between World of Warships and the custom map “Battleships” from Warcraft III.
-The client uses BGE 2.69.
-The server uses Python 2.7.
+It uses BGE 2.79.